 GATE has been in development at the University of Sheffield since 1995 and has been used in a wide variety of research and development projects [Maynard et al. 00].
-Version 1 of GATE was released in 1996, was licensed by several hundred organisations, and used in a wide range of language analysis contexts including Information Extraction ([Cunningham 99b, Appelt 99, Gaizauskas & Wilks 98, Cowie & Lehnert 96]) in English, Greek, Spanish, Swedish, German, Italian and French.
-Version 3 of the system, a complete reimplementation and extension of the original, is available from http://gate.ac.uk/download/.
+Version 1 of GATE was released in 1996, was licensed by several hundred organisations, and used in a wide range of language analysis contexts including Information Extraction ([Cunningham 99b, Appelt 99, Gaizauskas & Wilks 98, Cowie & Lehnert 96]) in English, Greek, Spanish, Swedish, German, Italian, French, Bulgarian, Russian, and a number of other languages.
+Version 4 of the system is available from http://gate.ac.uk/download/.